greyblake/greyblake.github.com/source/about-me/index.markdown

 ## About the blog

 Sometime I feel like I want to share with the world some things I discover.
-You will find there a number of intersting articles about Ruby, Linux, Vim and some other hackers' stuff =)
+You will find there a number of interesting articles about Ruby, Linux, Vim and some other hackers' stuff =)